 Register a free account at Restore.Media

-Registration is free and you can repair/preview the resulting file for free too.
+Registration is free and you can repair/preview the resulting video for free too.
 However, please note that to download the fixed mp4 file, you will need to pay a small fee.

 Once you’re in, click Get started